The Admission Process

 During the screening process the contents of the entire application are taken into account, but at this stage of review the greatest emphasis is placed upon an applicant's academic record and letters of evaluation.
 Nonetheless, experience shows that students with a broad range of coursework (both science and non-science courses), active participation in college or campus life, and a good record of community service are more likely to be invited for interviews.

 Approximately 500 applicants are invited to New Orleans and Tulane School of Medicine each year for interviews.
 Interviews are held from September through the end of February.
-Invited applicants are emailed a suggested date for their interview and are asked to confirm by e-mail with the Tulane School of Medicine Office of Admissions as soon as possible.
-If it is necessary to reschedule an interview date one may request a subsequent date, but there is no guarantee that we can accommodate more than one request due to our heavy volume.
+Invited applicants are emailed an invitation to schedule the interview.
+Do not wait to schedule; the calendar is open on first come first serve.
+If it is necessary to reschedule an interview one may request a subsequent date, but there is no guarantee that we can accommodate due to our heavy volume.
 Additionally, in recognition of the cost of interviewing, Tulane School of Medicine will attempt to accommodate those applicants trying to coordinate interviews with several schools.

 Interview days are Mondays and Fridays and last from 8:00 am until approximately 2:30 PM.
 If available, overnight housing with a medical student can be arranged.

-Each applicant will be interviewed by two faculty members or administrators and one student, with the student interview occurring in the form of a "working lunch."
-All interviews with an administrator are "blind"; all interviews are non-confrontational.
-Each interviewer will write a report about the interview and that report will become a part of the applicant's file.
+Applicants will be interviewed by one faculty member or administrator.
+All interviews with faculty members or administrators are "blind" and informal.
+The interviewee will also participate in a "standardized patient" exercise in which they will play the role of a physician.
+Applicants will also be interviewed by a current Tulane medical student.
+The student interview will be in the form of a "working lunch."
+All interviewers will write a report about the interview and that report will become a part of the applicant's file.
 With the addition of the interview reports, an applicant's file is considered complete and ready for review by the Admissions Committee.

 Acceptances are offered weekly, beginning October 1 and continuing until the class is filled.
 Each week, the Committee may elect to send offers of acceptance to applicants from the "acceptance range" list or to send offers of admissions only to applicants whose files have been reviewed that week.

 Those applicants who receive letters of acceptance are given two weeks to either accept or decline, in writing, the offer of admission to Tulane School of Medicine.
-Those who accept their place must electronically submit a deposit of $100 by visiting this website.
-The deposit must be received no later than May 15th of the year of the student's expected matriculation.
-Upon enrollment, this deposit is credited toward the student's tuition and is not refundable after May 15th.
+Those who accept their place must electronically submit a deposit of $100.
+The instructions for submitting the payment can be found in the acceptance letter.
+The deposit must be received no later than April 30th of the year of the student's expected matriculation.
+Upon enrollment, this deposit is credited toward the student's tuition and is not refundable after April 30th.
 Therefore, applicants are advised to submit their deposit only after they have made a final decision about attending Tulane School of Medicine.

 Accepted students are asked to be considerate to others in the applicant pool awaiting an acceptance.
 Tulane School of Medicine strongly encourages students to not hold more than one seat at a time, but recognizes that a final decision often can not be made until all information is available.
 In cases where an applicant is awaiting additional information before deciding upon which medical school to attend, we encourage the applicant to narrow the choice to two or three schools at most and to relinquish any additional places being held.
 The applicant should make decisions as information is received from the medical schools.